The best creators can always elevate filmmaking basics into a masterpiece.

 Of course, being a Steve McQueen movie, there is also a powerful undercurrent here.
 A white man stares as black men haul music equipment out of a car.
 Later on, a group of white men catcalls and chases a black woman until a bouncer steps in.
 A disturbance gets the attention of the cops in seconds as if they’re waiting nearby waiting for a reason to crash the party.
 A harsh world awaits outside the door.

 Aside from the vivid cinematography, the lived-in feel of smoke and sweat, charming performances, and warm texture, there’s resilience through survival.
-In 1980’s London when black people aren’t allowed in white-run clubs, they created their own space.
-The best revenge against hatred is happiness.
-It’s a temporary reprieve buts its enough to get by one day at a time.
+In 1980’s London when black people aren’t allowed in white-run clubs, they created their own space and live, even for one night, free from the prejudice of the outside world.
+It’s a temporary but necessary reprieve.

 This is the brilliance of Lovers Rock.
 Steve McQueen captures a specific time and milieu as well as the universal feeling of youth and possibilities.
-As the movie ends, the movie tells us that when we put ourselves out there, one night can change everything.
+As the movie ends, Lovers Rock tells us that when we put ourselves out there, one night can change everything.

 Lovers Rock is not just a movie, it’s an experience.
 It’s not about one person and one story.
 It’s a movie about a community.
 Black people are dancing to their own music, basking in their own identity, and defiantly celebrating their lives.